 Affiliate Links: We may have a financial relationship with some of the merchants we mention.
 Content may contain affiliate links, which means we may get compensated at no extra cost if you purchase through a link.
 Our editorial content, including the opinion we express on products, services and merchants is not influenced in any way by advertisers or affiliate partnerships.
 We only endorse products, services and merchants that we have personally used/tested and/or think would benefit the reader and consider to be the highest quality standard.

 Girl, I Was Not Born With It

-Growing up with money being tight I learned you do the things you have to do that you can not afford to have done for you.
+Growing up with money tight I learned you do the things you have to do that you can not afford to have done for yourself.
 That’s a mouthful!

 If something breaks you fix it, you don’t just go out and buy a new one because that is money that just does not exist at that moment.
 If you want something extravagant you make it because you can not afford to buy it.
 Sure, it is a crappy money mindset but it is also an empowering DIY-get-the-creative-juices-flowing mindset.

 In my school years, I was fortunate enough to have the option to choose Industrial Arts classes which included blueprint design, woodworking, stained glass working and welding if you chose.
 I did not try my hand at welding but I sure would like to learn someday.

 I also had the opportunity to do Art/Music and Home Economics which included painting, sketching, sewing, cooking and learning nutrition.